fullstackhero/dotnet-microservices-boilerplate/README.md

   ```
 - Else, to make your lives simpler, I have also included the commands in the Visual Code Tasks.
 Simply hit CTRL+SHIFT+P and type in Tasks.
 Here select the required publish:xxxxxx task.
 This would also push the docker image.

-Once all the images are built and pushed, you can run the `docker-compose up` command at the root of the solution.
+Once all the images are built and pushed, you can run the `docker-compose up` command from the `./deployments/docker-compose/` folder.
 If everything goes well, all the required containers would spin up and you will have access to https://localhost:5100 AKA, the API Gateway.
 You can use the Thunder-Tests in Visual Code to test the gateway!

+P.S, you find the API Tests at `./thunder-tests` folder.
+Ensure that you are using Visual Code with the ThunderClient extension installed.

 ### Tye

 To run locally, you can also use the `tye` tool.
 I use this for rapid development.
-Simply run the `tye run` command at the root directory.
+Simply run the `tye run` command at the `./deployments/tye/` directory.
 You can view all the application logs at the tye dashboard which is available at http://127.0.0.1:8000
 ## Contributing
 #### PS, Currently not accepting any contributions.
 Once the project is stable, will start accepting PRs.